 Pranayamas are breathing exercises and techniques that help achieve physical and mental wellness.
-In Sanskrit, Prana means life energy, and Yama means to control, thereby signifying the true purpose of Pranayama.
+In Sanskrit, Prana means life energy, and Yama means control, thereby signifying the true purpose of Pranayama.

 They are one of the main components of Yoga and are considered essential for good meditation.
 There are different types of pranayama.
-Each Pranayama offers specific therapeutic benefits.
+Each Pranayama offers specific therapeutic pranayama benefits.

 However, the main objective of these breathing exercises is to connect your body and mind and remove accumulated toxins.